jykn/blogdown/content/talk/Reach webinar/index.md

 summary: This is an [ISOQOL Educational Webinar](https://www.isoqol.org/interpretation-of-pros-in-clinical-practice-solutions-for-assessing-change-and-diverse-people) to review clinical implications and solutions for addressing response shift and differential item functioning with emphasis on interpretation of patient-reported outcomes for assessing change and diverse people.
 Other knowledge translation resources including an online learning module are developed [here](https://www.healthyqol.com/methods)
 #tags:
 #- Source Themes
-title: Interpretation of PROs in clinical practice Solutions for assessing change and diverse people
+title: "Interpretation of PROs in clinical practice: Solutions for assessing change and diverse people""
 #url_code: 'https://pubmed.ncbi.nlm.nih.gov/30688670/'
 #url_dataset: '#'
 url_pdf: slides/ISOQOL_webinar_pro.pdf/